Islamic Republic News Agency: Privatization

-While IRNA News Agency was supposed to be transferred to the private sector according to Article 44 of the Iranian Constitution, the privatization of this news agency was ruled out after supreme leader Seyyed Ali Khamenei agreed to a request of Ali Akbar Javanfekr, the director of IRNA News Agency, to exclude IRNA from the list of companies under Article 44.
+While IRNA News Agency was supposed to be transferred to the private sector according to Article 44 of the Iranian Constitution, the privatization of this news agency was ruled out after supreme leader Ali Khamenei agreed to a request of Ali Akbar Javanfekr, the director of IRNA News Agency, to exclude IRNA from the list of companies under Article 44.

 Iranian Cultural and Press Institute & News Faculty

 The News Faculty was established by the Islamic Republic News Agency in response to the growing need of the country's developing media system and the lack of journalism programs in higher education institutions.
 Since 1997, the college has been admitting students to train journalists, editors, chief editors, and news photographers for various media outlets.
 In a resolution passed on December 23, 2017, the High Council of Administrative Affairs decided that research institutions affiliated with executive bodies would no longer be allowed to admit students in any academic program starting from the 2018–2019 academic year.
 Furthermore, centers offering applied-scientific education under executive bodies were to either close or be transferred to eligible private entities by the end of the same academic year.
 In line with this resolution, the Tehran Faculty News was transferred to the Iranian Cultural and Press Institute starting from the 2020–2021 academic semester.
 Consequently, the provincial branches of the College of News located in Shiraz, Mashhad, Ahvaz, Ardabil, and Meybod (Yazd) ceased operations.